exadra37-versioning/explicit-versioning/README.md

 Given `1.0.0.0` as the first version for a **_Production Release_**:

-* **Release**
+* **Disruptive**
-    + is incremented when changing the API, changing the UX, switching to a new recommended version or ending support for previous versions.
+    + is incremented when deep changes will occur across the API, Web or CLI Interfaces in a way that will disrupt the previous User Experience.
     + version will go from `1.0.0.0` to `2.0.0.0`.
 * **Incompatible**
-    + is incremented when adding, changing, removing code or changing the UX while breaking compatibility with previous versions.
+    + is incremented when a *Intentional* and backwards Incompatible change is introduced as part of a bug or security fix, while keeping the affected User Experience localized in a specific Feature of the API, Web or CLI Interfaces.
     + version will go from `1.0.0.0` to `1.1.0.0`.
 * **Compatible**
-    + is incremented when adding, changing or removing code while remaining compatible with previous versions.
+    + is incremented when adding or improving functionality in a compatible way with previous User Experience when using the API, Web or CLI Interfaces.
     + version will go from `1.0.0.0` to `1.0.1.0`.
 *  **Fix**
-    + is incremented when a bug is fixed, or a security gap is solved.
+    + is incremented when a bug is fixed, or a security gap is solved without affecting the previous User Experience for using the API, Web or CLI Interfaces.
     + version will go from `1.0.0.0` to `1.0.0.1`.

 >**NOTE**: